khufkens/index_euler/README.md

 ./index_euler_sh
 ```

-In the top most directory to be indexed.
+## Returns

-Returns data in a file called data_summary.txt in this directory.
+Returns data in a file called `data_summary.txt` in this directory.

-The summary data is formatted as such:
+The summary data is formatted as such, using visual breaks:

 ```
 ######################################